wp-plugins/emp-song-selector/readme.txt

 Allows DJs to upload their song list from a CSV file so that customers can search/select songs for their party.
 Also creates PDF file of song list.

 == Description ==
-WELCOME to Event Master Pro's song selector for mobile DJs.
+WELCOME to Event Master Pro's Song Selector for mobile DJs.
 We are very excited to bring you this new tool for mobile DJs or bands who want to be able to showcase their music library via their website or be able to offer customers an up to date PDF of their song list.
 It has never been easier to manage and maintain your song list for customers to see.

 This plugin is absolutely free however there is a Pro Version for $47 which adds the extra abilty for customers to log into your site and save their playlist, and also a very cool feature listen to songs from YouTube with a single click.
 To see it live or purchase the full version visit (http://bit.ly/1RkNNO6)